Connor-McCartney/Connor-McCartney.github.io/_pages/misc/malloc-and-tcache.md

 <br>

 The other 8 bytes of metadata is stored right before the other metadata, and contains prev_size, the size of the prior chunk.
-This bleeds in to the previous chunk's usable memory, a clever optimisation.
+This bleeds in to the previous chunk's usable memory, a clever optimisation. (but only when the P bit, PREV_IN_USE is 0, which is used to keep track.
+The very first chunk allocated always has this bit = 1, preventing access to nonexistent memory)